albusfangautonomy/control_notes/notes/pid.md

 # PID Control
 This page only covers continuous-time PID control.
 For more advanced topics on discrete PID, visit Discrete Time Control page for more details.

 PID by itself is a linear controller.
-Gain Scheduling, Anti-windup schemes, derivative filtering, gain scheduling can make it non-linear
+Gain scheduling, anti-windup schemes, derivative filtering, gain scheduling can make it non-linear.

+## Limitations of PID
+1. PID in general do not provide *optimal* control.
+2. PID controllers have difficulties in the presence of non-linearities.
+3. PID may be the best controller for an observer that has no model of the process.
+However, better performance can be obtained by modeling the actor of the process.

+## How to Improve a PID
+1. The most significant **improvement** is to incorporate feed-forward control and use PID only to control error.
+2. PID can be coupled with gain scheduling, improving measurement (higher sampling rate for instance).
+3. The derivative term can be coupled with low-pass filtering.
+4. Cascading multiple PID controllers.

+---

 ## Which controller to use?
 $$